acend/cilium-basics-training/content/en/docs/12/_index.md

 sudo cat /sys/kernel/debug/tracing/trace_pipe
 ```

-and in the first terminal execute our eBFP app:
+and in the first terminal execute our eBPF app:

 ```bash
 sudo ./helloworld